 For developments that will not be placed into service in the year in which a Conditional Reservation is issued, NIFA will grant a Carryover Allocation subject to the conditions set forth below.

-To receive a Carryover Allocation, the owner must (a) submit one hardcopy of all documentation detailed in the Carryover Allocation Procedures Manual by November 1, 2017, and (b) incur 10% or more of the reasonably expected basis (including land) in the development ("10% Test Certification") within one year from the date of the Carryover Allocation and by no later than June 29, 2018.
+To receive a Carryover Allocation, the owner must (a) submit one hardcopy of all documentation detailed in the Carryover Allocation Procedures Manual by November 1st of the current year, and (b) incur 10% or more of the reasonably expected basis (including land) in the development ("10% Test Certification") within one year from the date of the Carryover Allocation and by no later than June 30th of the preceding year.

 NIFA shall grant a Carryover Allocation upon receipt and review of the following completed Carryover Allocation Documentation: